DavidCoderror/Poker-Python-Objects/README.md

 22nd Update (17Th March) : Added Bettin, Raise, Fold, Call mechanics to the game

 23rd Update (18th Match) : Round System implemented, ass round rpogress, we get the new state

+24TH Update (18th March) : Pot has been fixed, it shouyld all be woreking now, added a couple extra fucntions as well like the Fake AI for now.